Naguissa/uEspConfigLib/README.md

 ## Example

-Included on example folder, available on Arduino IDE.
+Included on examples folder, available on Arduino IDE.
 The example shows example code in this file but with a fully working sketch and adds extra use cases.

+See examples/uEspConfigLib_example/uEspConfigLib_example.ino

 ## Who do I talk to?